 Clicking on a subject heading below will take you into the University Library's online catalog.

-Robert A. Jones (fl.
-1817-1829) was a cotton planter and large landholder in Halifax County, N.C., where he served as treasurer of the Wardens of the Poor and treasurer of the Roanoke Navigation Company.
-Jones owned property and slaves elsewhere in North Carolina as well, including Bertie and Wake counties.
+Robert A. Jones (Active 1817-1829) was a white owner of a cotton plantation that used enslaved labor and a large landholder in Halifax County, N.C., where he served as treasurer of the Wardens of the Poor and treasurer of the Roanoke Navigation Company.
+Jones enslaved people and owned property elsewhere in North Carolina as well, including Bertie and Wake counties.
 Plantations he either owned or helped manage included the Grove, Occaneeche, New Hope, and Indian Woods.
 He appears also to have operated a paper mill outside Raleigh, N.C., and a blacksmith shop in Halifax.
 Between 1817 and 1826, Jones served as guardian for Willie W. Jones, who was possibly his nephew.
 Willie was the son of Mrs. Mary Montfort Jones, for whom Robert Jones acted as estate administrator after her death in 1825.
 In 1823, Jones was also appointed estate administrator for James Johnston (d.
 1821), former postmaster of Halifax County, who died intestate.Back to Top

 Business accounts Jones maintained for his ward, Willie W. Jones, appear mostly on pages 105-106, 207-209, 343-352, 389-396, and 401-412.
-Covering the years 1817 to 1826, these accounts record expenditures made on Willie's behalf and arrangements for the hire of slaves owned by Willie in Bertie County.
-Included are several slave lists giving ages and number of children.
-Jones often made copious notes on his decisions about hiring out slaves, as well as on his other financial actions.
+Covering the years 1817 to 1826, these accounts record expenditures made on Willie's behalf and arrangements for the hire of people enslaved by Willie M. Jones in Bertie County.
+Included are several lists of enslaved people giving ages and number of children.
+Jones often made copious notes on his decisions about hiring out enslaved people, as well as on his other financial actions.

-Entries Jones made in his account book as administrator for the estates of Mary Montfort Jones and James Johnston include slave lists, inventories of property, accounts, and copies of memoranda and other legal papers.
+Entries Jones made in his account book as administrator for the estates of Mary Montfort Jones and James Johnston include lists of enslaved people, inventories of property, accounts, and copies of memoranda and other legal papers.
 Entries for Mary Jones appear between pages 413-430.
 Entries for Johnston appear on pages 373-376 and 417-418.

 Accounts Jones kept as treasurer of the Wardens of the Poor for Halifax County appear between 1820 and 1823.
 Pages 189-197, 361-362, and 369-370 list names and amounts contributed either by or to individuals.

-Scattered notes to himself in the volume concern bookkeeping techniques, his thoughts on his spending habits, the purposes of his personal charity (e.g., he gave $10 to E. Wade "to start him in the World"), and comments on the character of individuals with whom he dealt.
+Other entries include property inventories and personal notes and observations.
+Scattered notes to himself in the volume concern bookkeeping techniques, his thoughts on his spending habits, the purposes of his personal charity (e.g., he gave $10 to E. Wade "to start him in the World,") and comments on the character of individuals with whom he dealt.
 Two enclosures are one receipt from Richard Carter, dated 27 January 1826, for timber sawed and one undated page of miscellaneous calculations.Back to Top

 Processed by: Jill Snider, May 1992